Julie Umerle: Work

 Umerle paints in series that are open-ended, exploring similarity, repetition and difference within each group of work, making work that explores the materiality of paint and the processes of abstract painting.
 Her practice is an investigation of materials and the perception of the image.
 Engaged in a process that explores the act of painting itself, she works on a variety of supports.

 In 2011, American art critic and painter Jason Stopa, writing for NY Arts magazine, observed that "Umerle arrives at her imagery via a hyper formalism that makes no distinction between medium, surface, and support".
 Her paintings "exist at the meeting point of decision and accident", making the viewer aware of the trail of the brush, the pressure of the artist's hand and the degree to which one mark can differ under varying circumstances, setting up conditions for chance and responding to the natural physicality of paint itself.

 Of her work, British artist and art historian Simon Morley has written:

 "Her paintings evoke a feeling of suspension, as if what we see is a held or frozen moment within an ongoing process.
 This sense of simplicity is achieved through an enormous process of condensation, resulting in a level of clarity and unity that permeates the work."

 In 2022, Artnet described her series of geometric paintings as:

 "a formidable synthesis of the rich traditions of color field painting and geometric abstraction.
 Her subtle and meticulous canvases in many ways operate as investigations into the myriad of ways color, shape, and scale interact, both within a single composition as well as across series."

 Her paintings are held in public and private collections including The Deutsche Bank Collection, The Connaught, Pinsent Masons, Swindon Art Gallery and The Priseman Seabrook Collection.

-Complementary material is held at Tate Library and The Women's Art Library, Goldsmiths University.
+Complementary material is held at Tate Library and Archive and The Women's Art Library, Goldsmiths University.

 Awards and recognition

+In 2025, Julie Umerle was a winner in the i-D x Ray-Ban RED global art competition, a partnership between the magazine and brand that celebrated global artists, with her painting Octagon (Red) being featured in i-D magazine.

 Umerle has received numerous awards and grants for her work, including the Greater London Arts Association award (1983 and 1988); five awards from Arts Council England (2005, 2007, 2008, 2015 and 2021); an award from the Adolph and Esther Gottlieb Foundation (2001); and an award from London Arts Board (1996).